3 Ways To Auto Resize Images In HTML CSS (Simple Examples)

 • Setting width: 100% on the image will make it fill the full width of its container automatically.

-• Lastly, max-width: max-content is optional.
-It limits the maximum resize to the image’s original width.
-For example, if the image has a width of 1000 px, width: 100% will only scale up to 1000 px.
-For you guys who are new, over-stretched images will turn blurry, and this is to prevent that.
+• For example, if the image has a width of 1000 px, width: 100% will only scale up to 1000 px.

-EXAMPLE 2) RESIZE IMAGE TO FIT CONTAINER
+2) RESIZE IMAGE TO FIXED DIMENSIONS

 <style>